Multiple DWI Charges

 Houston Multiple DWI Attorney

-If you have a previous drunk driving conviction on your record, you could face enhanced penalties including jail time, thousands of dollars in fines, community service, mandatory attendance at a Victim Impact Panel, the installation of an Ignition Interlock Device (IID) and more.
-It is very important that you take immediate action to protect your legal rights if you are facing another DWI charge.
+If you have a previous drunk driving conviction on your record, you could face enhanced penalties, including jail time, thousands of dollars in fines, community service, mandatory attendance at a Victim Impact Panel, the installation of an Ignition Interlock Device (IID), and more.
+You must take immediate action to protect your legal rights if you are facing another DWI charge.

 Facing multiple DWI charges?
 Protect your future with an experienced defense attorney.
 Contact us at (713) 364-9913 for a free consultation today!